rohitkjohnedu/my_yade/doc/sphinx/user.rst

 -> :yref:`replaceByClumps()<yade.wrapper.BodyContainer.replaceByClumps>` returns a list of tuples: ``[(clumpId1,[memberId1,memberId2,...]),(clumpId2,[memberId1,memberId2,...]),...]``

 It is also possible to :yref:`add<BodyContainer.addToClump>` bodies to a clump and :yref:`release<BodyContainer.releaseFromClump>` bodies from a clump.
-Also you can :yref:`erase<BodyContainer.erase>` the clump (clump members will get standalone spheres).
+Also you can :yref:`erase<BodyContainer.erase>` the clump (clump members will become standalone).

-Additionally YADE supports to achieve the :yref:`roundness<BodyContainer.getRoundness>` of a clump or roundness coefficient of a packing.
+Additionally YADE allows to achieve the :yref:`roundness<BodyContainer.getRoundness>` of a clump or roundness coefficient of a packing.
 Parts of the packing can be excluded from roundness measurement via exclude list.

 .. ipython::